-The POM will be translated into Uzbek and Russian and will be available for public access.
+The POM has been translated into Uzbek and Russian and is available for public access.
 In case of any discrepancies between the English version and the translated version(s), the English version will prevail.

 This POM is an elaboration of parts of the Project Financing Agreement and the Project Appraisal Document.
 In the event that there are discrepancies between this POM and those documents, the latter will prevail.